jmb0825/Min-Heap/README.txt

 An example HEAPinput.txt file is given.
 The ﬁrst line of the ﬁle contains an integer n, which indicates the number of array elements to be read in.
 The next n lines contain n integers, one integer per line.
 These integers are the key values of the n array elements, from the ﬁrst element to the nth element.

+The Makefile will create an executable named "run" and the program can be run by typing ./run.